 Integrated Political Marketing Campaign Consulting

-Integrated Political Marketing Campaign Consulting is a specialized communication and strategy consulting form used by political campaigns and organizations.
+Integrated Political Marketing Campaign Consulting is a specialized communication and strategy consulting form that political campaigns and organizations use.

 It focuses on the long-term planning, implementation, and evaluation of political campaigns.
 The ultimate goal is to increase voter awareness, engagement, and, eventually, turnout at election time.